TristanTheBeep/KeepAwake/README.md

 + CategoryInfo : SecurityError		: (:) [], PSSecurityException
 + FullyQualifiedErrorId 	: UnauthorizedAccess"
 ````
+(This is because some systems may go a step further and block script execution entirely due to the execution policy.
+Most cases you should hopefully be able to get around it via the below instructions)

-- In this case the firstrun script will not be able to properly run.
-First open powershell and run the below command:
+- First open powershell and run the below command:
 "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"
 - After doing so, run FirstRun.ps1 from the same powershell window via .\
 - Once complete you should see the below output: